 Chapter 16: The One With the Cars

 This chapter starts with a question: how many trucks would it take to transport about 5,000 kg of cargo by truck in 1923?
 The answer is a little complicated.
 In the first place, would there have been any trucks in Alexandria, Egypt in 1923?
 Presumably, but perhaps not that many.
-Let's imagine they were either left there after the war or brought over from Europe.
+Let's imagine they were either left there after the war (Egypt was one of the many fronts for WWI) or brought over from Europe.
 What might those trucks have been?
 I found two logical possibilities:

 The Berliet CBA: This truck was used by the French in WWI, and 15,000 were produced during the war.
 With a payload capacity of 5,000 kg, it maxed out at 20 km/h when full.
 Here's a YouTube video of it.

 The next question is: where could cargo be shipped out, west of Alexandria?
 The most logical answer is Tripoli.
 The Port of Tripoli is the principal sea port in Libya, and, in fact, one of the oldest ports in the Mediterranean.
-Although the Italian colonial authorities didn't establish the port that exists today until the late 1920s, it clearly would still have been the best best to ship things from Italian Libya in 1923.
+Although the Italian colonial authorities didn't establish the port that exists today until the late 1920s, it clearly would still have been the best best to ship things from the Italian colony of Libya in 1923 (which was called Italian North Africa from 1912 to 1927).
 That said, Benghazi was also an operational port at the time.
 Per the ever helpful Wikipedia, after a period of slow decline, the port was redeveloped after occupation by the Italians in 1912.
 It's unlikely any Europeans would have wanted to use it to ship anything important, however, given that from 1911 until the early 1930s about half the local population was busy resisting the Italian occupation.

 One of the figures in this chapter is Prince Omar Toussoun.
 In real life, the prince was one of those larger than life royals, like Princess Diana.
 He was a people's prince: a fierce nationalist at the end of the British imperial era, a philanthropist, and a scholar.
 Although by modern standards he wasn't perfect (he thought Muslim women should be the equivalent of barefoot and pregnant in the kitchen), he had some very progressive views and activities for the time.
 This monograph is his definitive biography, and is worth a read for anyone interested in what a scholar-royal looked like just after the turn of the 20th century.
 Of note, he did publish a work on Egypt's finances from the time of the pharaohs until the present (1924), so his fictional conversation with Anna was grounded a little in the real prince's academic publications.